AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 #### Drilldown

-The Sunburst chart comes with a built-in drilldown feature: if you click on an element that has children, you drill down to it and its children, and if you click on the parent element or press **Esc**/**Backspace**, you drill up a level.
+The Sunburst chart comes with a built-in drilldown feature: if you click on an element that has children, you drill down to it and its children, and if you click on the parent element or press Esc / Backspace, you drill up a level.
 This behavior can be modified - use the following methods:

 * {api:anychart.charts.Sunburst#drillTo}drillTo(){api} to drill to an item
 * {api:anychart.charts.Sunburst#drillUp}drillUp(){api} to drill up